Medieval Wall

 Rulers

-Medvedgrad - view towards the southern tower from the townThe fact that royal families owned Medvedgrad in some period of time shows that they were in need to buy one more estate whose price was above the real because it was in immediate neighborhood of administrative, political and clerical center of Slavonia.
-There are no facts that families of Babonić, Celjski or Zrinski really live in Medvedgrad or they have just install theirs squads.
+Medvedgrad - view towards the southern tower from the townThe fact that the noble families, at some point, owned Medvedgrad, shows that they had a requirement to buy another property, that was overpriced, because it was located in immediate vicinity of the administrative, political and ecclesiastical center of Slavonia.
+There is no record that Babonić, Celjski or Zrinski actually lived in Medvedgrad, they just used it for their crew.

 • Yet it is unknown who and when erected it